 The Company is committing substantially all of its resources and available capital to the development of OxyADFTM tablets and the prosecution of its patent applications for the Aversion® Technology.
-The failure of the Company to successfully develop a product candidate utilizing the Aversion® Technology, to successfully obtain an issued patent from the PTO relating to the Aversion® Technology and to avoid infringing third-party patents and intellectual property rights in the commercialization of products utilizing the Aversion® Technology will have a material adverse effect on the Company's operations and financial condition.
+The failure of the Company to successfully develop a product candidate utilizing the Aversion® Technology, to successfully obtain one or more commercially viable issued patent claims from the PTO relating to the Aversion® Technology and to avoid infringing third-party patents and intellectual property rights in the commercialization of products utilizing the Aversion® Technology will have a material adverse effect on the Company's operations and financial condition.